-The Fashion Institute of Technology's Workplace Violence Prevention policy states its commitment to the prevention of workplace violence.
+The Fashion Institute of Technology's Workplace Violence Prevention policy embodies our commitment to the prevention of workplace violence.
 All FIT employees are responsible for helping to create an environment of mutual respect and for assisting in maintaining a safe and secure work environment.
-They are expected to participate in the annual Workplace Violence Prevention Training Program, which is designed to prevent and minimize the hazards of workplace violence to employees.
-If such conduct occurs, the college will respond promptly to any threats and/or acts of violence.
-Incidents involving workplace violence will be given the serious attention they deserve.
+They are expected to participate in the annual Workplace Violence Prevention Training Program, described below, which is designed to prevent and minimize the hazards of workplace violence to employees.

-The process involved in complying with this law includes a workplace evaluation designed to identify workplace violence hazards that FIT employees could be exposed to and recommends methods to reduce or eliminate them.
+The process involved in complying with this policy includes a workplace evaluation designed to identify potential workplace violence hazards that FIT employees could be exposed to and recommends methods to reduce or eliminate them.
 Reports of workplace incidents will be used to review the effectiveness of the actions taken to mitigate workplace violence.
-Information and training on workplace violence will be provided to all employees upon hire and annually thereafter.

 FIT's Workplace Violence Prevention Program is reviewed annually and provides information to the college community about preventing and responding to incidents of workplace violence at the college's worksites and facilities.
 The program seeks to develop responses that will prevent or reduce the likelihood of threats or acts of workplace violence and to ensure that any incident, complaint, or report of workplace violence is taken seriously and dealt with appropriately.
-The written program, and copies of risk assessments, are made available to employees and the Department of Labor upon request.
-All college employees are required to comply with the program.
+The written program, and copies of risk assessments, are made available to employees and the NY Department of Labor upon request.

-The college will provide employees with training and information on its Workplace Violence Prevention Program.
-Per New York State and SUNY Guidelines, training is required annually, and upon hire, or anytime there is significant change to the Workplace Violence Prevention Program, a risk factor, or work control.
-Resources communicating the program, and aimed at the prevention of workplace violence, are posted internally for employees' review and use.
+Under the Workplace Violence Prevention Program and in accordance with NYS and SUNY guidelines, the college provides employees with training upon hire and on an annual basis, or anytime there is a significant change to the Workplace Violence Prevention Program, a risk factor, or work control.
+Resources about the program, aimed at the prevention of workplace violence, are posted internally for employees' benefit.